openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

         cd ${WORKSPACE}/arm-systemready/IR/prebuilt_images/v23.09_2.1.0
         sudo dd if=ir-acs-live-image-generic-arm64.wic of=/dev/sdc iflag=direct oflag=direct bs=1M status=progress; sync

 #.
-Plug the USB drive to the MPS3.
-At this point you should have both the USB drive with the ESP and the USB drive with the ACS image plugged to the MPS3.
+Unplug the ESP USB drive from the MPS3, if connected.

+#.
+Plug only the ACS image USB drive to the MPS3.

+   The ESP USB drive must remain unplugged while the ACS image is booting, otherwise GRUB might fail to find the bootable partition on the ACS image USB drive.

 #.
 Reboot the MPS3.